Anthony Corvino

-Anthony F. Corvino (born September 15, 1965) is a former American football guard and tackle who played one season in the National Football League (NFL) for the New York Jets and three in the Arena Football League (AFL) for the Detroit Drive, Washington Commandos, and Connecticut Coyotes.
-He played college football at Southern Connecticut State.
+Anthony F. Corvino (born September 15, 1965) is an American former professional football player who was a guard and tackle for one season with the New York Jets of the National Football League (NFL).
+He played college football for the Southern Connecticut State Owls.
+Corvino also played professioallly for three three seasons in the Arena Football League (AFL) with the Detroit Drive, Washington Commandos, and Connecticut Coyotes.

 Early life and education

-Corvino was born on September 15, 1965.
-He attended H. Frank Carey Junior-Senior High School in Franklin Square, New York, graduating in c.
-1983.
+Corvino was born on September 15, 1965 in Beacon Falls, CT.
+He attended H. Frank Carey Junior-Senior High School in Franklin Square, New York, graduating in 1983.
 He committed to Southern Connecticut State University, attending the school for four years: from 1983 to 1986.
 He was named All-New England as a senior and also lettered in lacrosse.

 Professional career

 After graduating, Corvino was signed by the New York Jets as an undrafted free agent during the 1987 NFL strike.
 He was a replacement player, and appeared in two games as a substitute.
 He wore number 67, and played tackle and guard.
 He was released at the end of the strike.

 In 1988, he played for the semi-professional Brooklyn Mariners.
 They played the Racine Raiders in the national semi-pro championship, losing 3–5.